 As a player, Hayley was a member of multiple US Soccer youth national teams, and starred collegiately at Santa Clara University.

-Bielefeld has coached in the club since 2015, and became the Youth Academy Director in the Fall of 2018.
-She has a Masters in Sports and Performance Psychology from the University of Wisconsin-Milwaukee.
+Joana Bromley has a Masters in Sports and Performance Psychology from the University of Wisconsin-Milwaukee.

-Gonyo had a distinguished playing career as a youth, collegiate and professional goalkeeper.
-Gonyo won the 2011 U18 USYS National Championship while being named the "Golden Glove" best goalkeeper in the event.
-She moved on to Loyola University in Chicago where she set the school's all-time records for career shut-outs, single season goals-against average, and career goals-against average.
+Gonyo oversees the development of all goalkeepers in the club.
+She had a distinguished playing career as a youth, collegiate and professional goalkeeper.
+Gonyo won the 2011 U18 USYS National Championship while being named the "Golden Glove" best goalkeeper.
+She played at Loyola University in Chicago where she set the school's all-time records for career shut-outs, single season goals-against average, and career goals-against average.
 After her collegiate career, Gonyo played with the NWSL's Chicago Red Stars and was the starting goalkeeper for the 2015 WPSL National Championship winners.

 Paul Sikinger oversees all coaching and programing of the ECNL Regional League Program, as well as the Pre-ECNL.
 Prior to this, he was the Girls Director of Coaching for Strike FC.
 He is also the varsity soccer coach at Germantown High School.

 Malen is a former collegiate soccer player and won the 1995 National Championship at Wisconsin.
 He works with the Pre-ECNL Program and with the U13 age group.

 Mikaela Hoard was a member of the club from its founding in 2012 through her entire youth career.
 She moved on to DePaul University where she earned Academic All Big East honors four straight years, and played in 3 Big East Tournaments as a midfielder and forward.
 She will graduate in 2021 with a degree in Health Sciences.